mrjhonyvidal/golang-bootcamp/README.md

 - Interfaces
 - Channels and Go Routines

-Value Types (Use pointers to change these things in a function) | Reference Types (Don't worry about pointers will these)
+Value Types (Use pointers to change these things in a function) | Reference Types (Don't worry about pointers)
 ------------ | -------------
 int | slices
 float | maps